osmandapp/web/main/docs/user/map/raster-maps.md

 *4.* The display of contour lines on the map does not depend on whether the map source is online or offline.

-## Prepare / copy raster maps to device
+## Prepare/Copy Raster Maps to Device

-There are multiple ways how to add new raster map, copy it from another device, prepare it on PC and predownloaded tiles to be used offline.
-For example, you can create your own map package on PC by using special software as [MOBAC, OsmAndMapCreator and etc](../../technical/map-creation/index.md).
+There are multiple ways how to add a new raster map, copy it from another device, prepare it on a PC, and pre-download tiles to be used offline.
+For example, you can create your map package on a PC by using special software such as [MOBAC, OsmAndMapCreator, etc](../../technical/map-creation/index.md).
 Typically raster maps are distributed as files with *.sqlitedb* extension.

-Here are the main methods how to add new raster map source which is not defined in OsmAnd yet:
+Here are the main methods how for adding a new raster map source which is not defined in OsmAnd yet:

 - Open ready to use *.sqlitedb* file with OsmAnd.
 - Import package with prepared online maps from another OsmAnd application as a special **osf package** via [Import / export functionality](../personal/import-export.md).
-- Create new online map source on a mobile device itself.
+- Create a new online map source on a mobile device itself.
 - Prepare a magic URL with online map source parameters and open it with OsmAnd.

 ### Add New Online Raster Map Source

-To create a raster map source you need to know **the tile URL**.
-This is URL that can distribute tiles in Mercator Projection.
-Here is a tile example URL https://tile.osmand.net/hd/6/55/25.png, where is the base part https://tile.osmand.net/hd/.

-In order to add a new online raster map source go to:

 <Tabs groupId="operating-systems">